Human Rights in Business Operation

 Supplier and contractor rights

-• Treating suppliers and contractors with equality, equity, fairness, transparency, and non-discrimination
+• Treating suppliers and contractors with equity, fairness, transparency, and non-discrimination

 • Maintaining the workplace's safety and security